-More than 200 financial management professionals from all levels in the operating units participated in various training sessions during the three-day Department 2009 Annual Financial Management Conference.
-The theme, "The 3 Rs of Transition - Retool, Reinvent, & Rebuild," was actualized through interactive training modules in the areas of strategic planning to produce results, ethics, identifying fraud indicators, teambuilding, and improving technical communication skills.
-Additionally, special sessions were held to discuss the major challenges, issues, and results in the 2010 Census operations and ARRA, with emphasis on the impact on the workloads of the financial management workforce.
+Approximately 225 financial management professionals from all levels in the operating units participated in various training sessions during the three-day Department 2010 Annual Financial Management Conference.
+The theme "Spring into Action" was actualized through interactive training modules and information sessions in areas such as strategic planning to produce results; teambuilding; and recruitment, development, and retention of employees.
+Additionally, special sessions were held to discuss major Administration priorities including OMB performance measurements, government-wide and Department ARRA implementation, and the Department balanced scorecard and performance excellence program.